epinio/epinio/docs/howtos/development.md

 Alternatively, the following command will merge the current context in the current configuration and make it the default context (don't set the `KUBECONFIG` variable with the above command if you want to update the default configuration).
-This way, `KUBECONFIG` variable won't have to be exported in every virtual terminal.
+This way, the `KUBECONFIG` variable won't have to be exported in every virtual terminal.

 ```
 k3d kubeconfig merge -d epinio-acceptance